-- A broad base of clinical skills and experience,
+- A broad base of clinical skills and experience

-- Training and unique expertise in cutting edge research,
+- Training and unique expertise in cutting edge research

-- Outstanding teaching and mentorship skills.
+- Outstanding teaching and mentorship skills

 The first year of the fellowship is dedicated to clinical training.
 Our program offers a high volume of complex reproductive surgery including correction of Müllerian anomalies and tubal reanastomosis.
 Fellows are an integral part of our ART program, and on ART rotations, participate in daily rounds, reviewing all IVF cases.
 They are trained in oocyte retrieval and embryo transfer.
 During non-ART clinical rotations, fellows participate in clinics with the faculty, and also have their own independent clinics.
-REI fellows receive comprehensive training in ultrasound, saline sonohysterogram, and hysterosalpingography
+REI fellows receive comprehensive training in ultrasound, saline sonohysterogram, and hysterosalpingography.

 The second year of the REI fellowship is fully devoted to research.
 Fellows participate in both basic science and clinical research.
 Fellows work with faculty research mentors during the first year to develop a project and obtain IRB or other necessary approvals, so that the entire second year can be devoted to performance of research.
 Fellows may leverage existing collaborations with basic science and clinical investigators throughout the University and other sites nationally.
-Our faculty are investigators in multiple large, NIH-funded clinical trials, creating opportunities for fellow projects.
+Our faculty have served as investigators in large, NIH-funded clinical trials, creating opportunities for fellow projects.
 The Utah Population Database is a unique resource for population based analyses and studies.
 The Obstetrics & Gynecology Research Network at the University of Utah provides support in composing and submitting IRB applications and grant proposals.
 Many projects are internally funded, and fellows are encouraged to apply for external funding as applicable.
 Those who choose to may earn the Masters of Science in Clinical Investigation through the University of Utah.

 Recent fellow theses include:

-Transgenerational effects of chemotherapy (Dr. Biren Patel)
+- Transgenerational effects of chemotherapy (Dr. Biren Patel)

-Adolescent body mass index (BMI) of offspring conceived to subfertile couples: does route of conception matter?
+- Adolescent body mass index (BMI) of offspring conceived to subfertile couples: does route of conception matter?
 (Dr. Megan Link)

-Germline gene packaging: characterization and consequences (Dr. Jessie Dorais)
+- Germline gene packaging: characterization and consequences (Dr. Jessie Dorais)

-Comparative analysis of human CYP3A4 and rat CYP3A1 induction and relevant gene expression by bisphenol A and diethylstilbestrol: Implications for toxicity testing paradigms (Dr. Oumar Kuzbari)
+- Comparative analysis of human CYP3A4 and rat CYP3A1 induction and relevant gene expression by bisphenol A and diethylstilbestrol: Implications for toxicity testing paradigms (Dr. Oumar Kuzbari)

 Our fellowship curriculum includes weekly didactic sessions led by the faculty with topics based on the REI Guide to Learning as published by ABOG.
 Additionally, fellows participate in selected didactics and interdisciplinary case conferences with pediatric and medical endocrinology.
 We hold monthly journal clubs to discuss innovative and important basic science and clinical papers as a division, and also participate in joint journal clubs with other divisions including Maternal Fetal Medicine.
 Our division has lead a Fertility and Sterility Journal Club Live: